Nikolaev-Oleg/Thermobiology/README.md

-# Thermobiology
-Small huddles are not energetically beneficial for small diurnal lizard Darevskia armeniaca
+# Small huddles are not energetically beneficial for small diurnal lizard Darevskia armeniaca

 This repository contains the code and primary data for the paper "Small huddles are not energetically beneficial for small diurnal lizard Darevskia armeniaca"
 Repository content: